gwagner57/OEMjs/README.md

 ## Use Case 2: Declarative Constraint Valdiation

+<details><summary>Define Constraints in the Model and Validate Them in the View and Storage</summary>

 OEMjs allows defining property constraints for a business object class:

     class Book extends bUSINESSoBJECT {